Skip to content

 select * from stripe.customers where id = 'cus_xxx';

-will be translated Stripe API call: https://api.stripe.com/v1/customers/cus_xxx.
+will be translated to a Stripe API call: https://api.stripe.com/v1/customers/cus_xxx.

 For supported filter columns for each object, please check out foreign table documents above.